MonsieurMK/java-application-template/README.md

 # Template for Java application

 This is a repository template for a Java application built with Gradle.
-This is designed to be used with the *git flow* Workflow
+This is designed to be used with the *git flow* Workflow.

 ## Gradle